 4. Notaries in Northern Mariana Islands

 The Northern Mariana Islands were first settled by Chamorros from southeast Asia 4,000 years ago.
 Portuguese navigator Ferdinand Magellan arrived in 1521.
 In 1734, the Spanish built a royal palace in Guam, the southernmost Mariana island, for the governor.
-In 1898, Spain ceded Guam to the United States.
+In 1899, Spain sold the Northern Mariana Islands to Germany following the Spanish-American War.
+After Japan’s defeat in World War II, the Northern Marianas were administered by the United States and a covenant to become a commonwealth was approved in 1975.
 The economy is based on tourism and trade.

 Training and exam: No training course or exam.